 David Changas is an RTC correspondent.
-He filed this report after this afternoon’s SEC Tournament semifinal between Ole Miss and Vanderbilt in Nashville.
+He filed this report while covering the SEC Tournament in Nashville this weekend.

 You’ve heard the saying, “If you build it, they will come.”
 When it comes to Kentucky fans and the SEC Tournament, it goes more like this: “Wherever you hold it, they will come.”
 Everyone knows that the Wildcats have struggled all season with almost an entirely new team, and chances are, they will miss out on the NCAA Tournament.
 But if you happened to be in downtown Nashville Friday evening, you would think John Calipari’s team was a prime contender for the national championship.
 For Friday’s blowout loss to Vanderbilt, whose campus is two miles from Bridgestone Arena, the SEC Tournament drew its largest crowd of the weekend, and of the 18,000+ in attendance, at least 15,000 were part of the “Blue Mist,” the affectionate name given to Wildcat fans who take over whatever city the annual extravaganza is being held in.
 The Commodores would have felt more at home if the game had been in Rupp Arena, not that it was evident from their play.